Pretty Baby (1978 film): Controversy and censorship

-When the film was submitted to the British Board of Film Classification (BBFC) for cinema release, the film ran into legal issues.
+When the film was submitted to the British Board of Film Classification (BBFC) for cinema release, it ran into legal issues.
 At the time the Protection of Children Bill, which went on to become the Protection of Children Act 1978, was going through Parliament.

 The bill would go on to criminalise the manufacture and distribution of any 'indecent' images of individuals under the age of 16, in England and Wales.